realshallow/s3ts/README.md

 You should have a version of python inferior to 3.10.
 If it is not the case, do not hesitate to create conda environment.

 The package ffmepg is necessary for the audio processings.

+## Acknoledgments

+Thanks to VOSK and Coqui TTS for their open-source software